-Reader N writes in with a question about warm pants…
+Reader N writes in with a question about how to stay warm in the winter in unlined/non-wool pants — and we have some great suggestions!

 I am based in Northern California, and have recently started having to travel for business.
 I am finding that the wool pants I buy around me are no match for winter in Philadelphia, Cincinnati and New York.
 I’m told that I should find lined wool pants for warmth, but can’t seem to find any.
 Are there other fabrics that would be warm enough?
 To add an additional wrinkle I am a size 18 , so I need to find someplace that carries extended sizes as well.

 Welcome to the land of seasons!
 Out here, if the low temperatures don’t get you, the windchill factor will.
 We’re weirdly excited to share with you one of the best secrets we picked up from our undergrad years, which we spent in a city known for sub-zero temperatures: silk long johns.
 Wear these babies under regular pants or jeans and you’ll be comfortable (with a proper jacket) below 35 degrees or so — if it’s very cold (and windchill takes it subzero), we’d suggest wearing them with wool pants.